Amazon Q2 2014 Earnings Preview

 - We re-iterate our negative long term outlook on Amazon stock, with concerns surrounding the company’s ability to deliver significant earnings growth.

 ChannelAdvisor last week announced its June 2014 same stores sales (SSS) report for the e-commerce sector.
-The report, as noted in our earlier post on Amazon sales and ChannelAdvisor reports, is a fair indicator of the performance of the top e-commerce players like Amazon (NASDAQ:AMZN) and eBay.
+The report, as noted in our earlier post on Amazon sales and ChannelAdvisor reports, is a fair indicator of the performance of the top e-commerce players like Amazon (NASDAQ:AMZN) and Ebay (NASDAQ:EBAY).
 In context of the report, we today look at what is in store for us in Amazon’s Q2 2014 earnings release, which is scheduled on July 24 after market hours.

 Our earlier article on Amazon’s Q2 expectations showed there is a stable relationship between the ChannelAdvisor historical sales data and the numbers reported by Amazon.com over the same time periods.
-The ratio of ChannelAdvisor SSS to Amazon revenue growth had stabilised at 1.1:1 over the last two quarters of 2013.
+The ratio of ChannelAdvisor SSS to Amazon revenue growth had stabilized at 1.1:1 over the last two quarters of 2013.
 The ratio in Q1 2014 is given in the table below.

 |ChannelAdvisor sss (Y/Y growth)|